GOAT'S BEARD SEEDS

 Aruncus dioicus, A. aethusifsolius

-Goat's beard produces branched clusters of foamy, ivory flowers in late spring and early summer.
-Given ample water, goat's beard is a tough, vigorous perennial for borders and woodland gardens.
+Goat's beard produces branched clusters of foamy ivory-colored flowers in late spring and early summer.
+With ample water goat's beard is a tough, vigorous perennial for borders and woodland gardens.
 Plants will also thrive at the edge of ponds.
 Goat's beard prefers full sun in mild summer areas, light shade where summers are hot.

 GOAT'S BEARDSeeds Aruncus dioicus

-Given plenty of room, goat's beard is spectacular.
-In bloom, it looks like a magnificent white astilbe.
-Plants grow up to 6 feet tall, and produce flower clusters up to 20 inches long.
+Given plenty of room goat's beard is spectacular.
+In bloom it looks like a magnificent white astilbe.
+Plants grow up to 6 ft. tall and produce flower clusters up to 20″ long.
 Goat's beard is winter hardy to zone 3.